By Stephen Siperstein, Choate Rosemary Hall Academy; Jason BreMiller, Phillips Exeter Academy; and Mark C. Long, Keene State College

 In the afternoons, participants and leaders collaborated during cross-pollination sessions, further building on ideas from the morning workshops and developing participants’ own courses and curricula.
 The week was also punctuated by community building activities, whether in the form of a ropes course adventure and Andy Goldsworthy art walk at the nearby ALNOBA center, a field trip to Rye Beach, or a socializing event at local nano-brewery Throwback.
 On the final evening, the group gathered at The Word Barn, a nearby community space that hosts readings, concerts, and writing workshops–an inspiring hub for emergent public humanities work.
 As part of a night of celebration, individuals from the group shared their poetry and other reflections from the week.

 Ultimately the week was not only about how to better teach in the Environmental Humanities but also about how to approach teaching and learning as practices of healing.
 Recognizing the current political, social and ecological emergency in which we all live and work, we believe that educators need emergent spaces to co-create futures of care and flourishing (for both their students and themselves).
 Our vision is for ELI to continue contributing to the larger community of care being cultivated in ASLE as well as in other institutions and organizations focused on Environmental Humanities education.
+Here is what a few participants had to say about their experience:

 If you’re interested in learning more about ELI or want to contribute to this growing community of educators, we’d love to be in touch.
 Contact Jason at firstname.lastname@example.org, Stephen at email@example.com, or Mark at firstname.lastname@example.org